What Does Your Perspective Mean?

 A wise friend once said to me “Gayle, be careful what you notice”.
 For many years, I didn’t really know what she was talking about, because I had a habit of noticing everything and forming an opinion on everything I noticed.

 You see, when you notice something then form an opinion on it, that opinion changes your mood.
 That mood becomes your perspective.
 Your mood is the rose color of those rose-colored glasses.
 Except they aren’t always rose-colored, are they?
 You look at life through perspective lenses and the color is determined by your mood.

 If you knew your opinion determined your perspective, you would be much more discerning on what you noticed, wouldn’t you?
 I mean, nobody consciously asks the Universe to “Give me more crap”.

-The reason your perspective is important is that, how you observe the world determines your vibration and your vibrations is how you attract people, places and things.
+The reason your perspective is important is that how you observe the world determines your vibration and your vibration is how you attract people, places and things.
 Both wanted and unwanted.
 It is your point of attraction.